Yes, St. Nicholas was a real person who lived in what is now Turkey.

 This previously wealthy young man went into the priesthood while probably still a teenager.
 During this time period of great Christian persecution under both emperor Diocletian and Maximian, Nicholas was imprisoned for his faith.
 He saw in this an opportunity to share the gospel of Jesus Christ with his fellow inmates, following Paul's example in the New Testament.

+When Nicholas was released he was elected Bishop of Myra.
 He used his position to oversee a period of ministering to the poor, placing orphans in homes and seeing that these people had all their needs met.
 He was a well-known figure as he carried a bag of candy and gifts wherever he went, and children loved him and followed him whenever he came out into the streets.

+He still attempted to keep his good works a secret by dropping coins into windows and leaving clothing or food on the porches.
+His fellow clerics knew it was he who was distributing these gifts, Nicholas did not allow the information to get to the public.
 When some of the poor inevitably told him of their good fortune in receiving these gifts Nicholas would smile and tell them that God had heard and answered their prayers.
 In the more remote areas the people had no idea that he was a cleric, and thus a legend grew that he was an angel dressed in red.

 Nicholas used the opportunity to tell everyone, especially many children, about Jesus Christ and the gift He gave through his death on the cross and he would assure the children how much Jesus loves the little children.